Orthopaedic Surgeon Jobs in USA with Visa Sponsorship

 Do orthopaedic surgeons qualify for H-1B specialty occupation requirements?

-Yes, orthopaedic surgery clearly meets H-1B specialty occupation criteria requiring a bachelor's degree in a specific field.
+Yes, orthopaedic surgery clearly meets H-1B visa specialty occupation criteria requiring a bachelor's degree in a specific field.
 Medical school plus residency training far exceed the educational requirements, and surgical positions inherently require specialized medical knowledge that only licensed physicians can perform.

 Can foreign medical graduates become orthopaedic surgeons in the U.S.?